conan-io/docs/reference/commands/misc/remote.rst

-        add_ref             Associate a recipe's reference to a remote remove_ref          Dissociate a recipe's reference and its remote update_ref          Update the remote associated with a package recipe
+        add_ref             Associate a recipe's reference to a remote remove_ref          Dissociate a recipe's reference and its remote update_ref          Update the remote associated with a package recipe clean               Clean the list of remotes and all recipe-remote associations

     optional arguments:
       -h, --help            show this help message and exit